String Quartet No. 21 (Mozart)

-The quartet was written for (and in Mozart's private 'thematic catalogue') was described as being dedicated to the King of Prussia, Friedrich Wilhelm II, an amateur cellist.
+The quartet was written for, and in Mozart's personal catalog was described as being dedicated to, the King of Prussia, Friedrich Wilhelm II, an amateur cellist.
 Of the three Prussian Quartets, K. 575 was the only one Mozart referred to in this way.
 The quartet was written in a similar style to the quartets of Joseph Haydn.
 Mozart and his friend Karl Lichnowsky met the king in Potsdam in April 1789.
 Mozart played before the king in Berlin on 26 May 1789, then returned to Vienna.

 A typical performance lasts around 24 minutes.

-The middle part of the song "Mozart's House" by UK based indie electronic band Clean Bandit samples the piece.